XanaduAI/pennylane-datasets/content/qchem/hf-molecule/using_this_dataset.md

 - Benchmark or test number of resources and accuracy
 - Quantum machine learning applications
 - Investigate the dependence of algorithm performance on initial state quality
-- Investigate dependence of algorithm performance on initial state quality